TABC Certification Online News: Another TABC investigation into seller-server misconduct

 Here’s your takeaway: When you check IDs or contemplate whether a customer needs to be cut off, remember that an irresponsible decision on your part can result in a lengthy TABC investigation, you going to jail and getting fined, and your employer getting fined and possibly losing their liquor license and subsequent ability to stay open for business.

-TABC On The Fly is a state-licensed provider of on-site and online TABC certification in the state of Texas.Back to Blog
+TABC On The Fly is a state-approved provider of on-site and online TABC certification in the state of Texas.Back to Blog